Adult Activities & Education

 Non-resident: $15

-Longer life spans mean that, statistically, adult children will spend as much time caring for aging parents as they do for their own children.
+Longer lifespans mean that, statistically, adult children will spend as much time caring for aging parents as they do for their own children.
 They both face many challenges as they deal with the emotional, financial and legal aspects of long-term care decisions.
 These decisions straddle several different arenas that have competing rules and families can face unnecessary emotional and financial costs when they make the “wrong” decision because they did not understand their options.
 This workshop provides an overview of the factors families should consider for the care and safety of their parents and their assets while protecting the child from parental debts.
 It covers the essential directives families should have in place to ensure agents are authorized to act for the parent and addresses Medicare and Medicaid rules, care management, guardianship and other factors that can arise when a parent declines mentally or physically.
-Class Min 5/Max 30.

-Time: 6:30 - 8:00 pm
+Time: 7:00pm - 8:00 pm

-Location: Lakewood High School, 14100 Franklin Ave., Room B 201
+Location: Lakewood High School, 14100 Franklin Blvd., Room B201

 Resident: $15